awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 ## Upgrading<a name="serverless-sam-cli-install-linux-upgrading"></a>

-To upgrade the AWS SAM CLI, perform the same steps as in the previous **Install the AWS SAM CLI** section, but add the \-\-update option to the install command, as follows:
+To upgrade the AWS SAM CLI, perform the same steps as in the **Install the AWS SAM CLI** section earlier in this topic, but add the \-\-update option to the install command, as follows:

 ```
 sudo ./sam-installation/install --update